MR-AAT-IPEM/mri_aat_protocol_library/Siemens_Aera_SMS_example_protocols/Readme.md

-# Siemens Sola XA51
+# Siemens Aera XA51

-These example **MRI SMS** sequences are from a Siemens Avanto Fit (BioMatrix), software version MR XA50 and with SQ gradeints 45/200.
-These example sequences are taken from common protocols in clinical use within a NHS Trust and are provided as both examples of sequence parameters using AAT and, where appropriate, for use on compatible systems.
+These example **MRI SMS** sequences were developed on a Siemens Aera (BioMatrix), software version MR XA51 and with SQ gradients 45/200, and used on a Siemens AvantoFit scanner (software version MR XA51 and with SQ gradients 45/200).  hese example sequences are taken from common protocols in clinical use within a NHS Trust and are provided as both examples of sequence parameters using AAT and, where appropriate, for use on compatible systems.

+**Note that Aera / Avanto Fit systems share software and so protocols will work on either an Aera or an Avanto Fit**

 Currently the following anatomical regions are included:
 - Foot